gristlabs/grainjs/docs/basics.md

 );
 ```

 Such manipulations are common enough that there is a shortcut.
-For most methods, you can replace
+You can replace
 an observable argument with a callback which will be used to create a computed automatically:

 ```